garrandall/popular-music-data/tracks/what-we-do-freeway-jay-z-beanie-sigel.md

 We still hustle 'til the sun come up
 Crack a 40 when the sun go down
 It's a cold winter
-Y'all niggaz better bundle up
+Y'all niggas better bundle up
 And I bet it be a hotter summer, grab a onion
 Yes the ROC gets down, you hot now, listen up
 Don't you know cops' whole purpose is to lock us down?